 And the cycle of emotions from pain causes muscle tension which causes more pain.
 It’s a circle…

-With that being said, we invite you to try the yin yoga poses below as a part of a regular yin yoga practice for back pain.
+With that being said, we invite you to try the yin yoga for back pain poses below as a part of a regular yin yoga practice, specifically for lower back pain.
 Or check out myYogaTeacher’s Back Pain Program for multiple classes and 3 free 1 on 1 sessions with an expert trainer!

 Butterfly pose is a common stretch for back pain.
 Used in many types of yoga practices, this pose also helps stretch and lengthen the neck and release the hip flexor muscles.